murataka/uWebSockets.js/README.md

 ### :muscle: Unfair advantage

-µWebSockets.js is a C++ implementation of the Http/WebSocket protocols for Node.js, easy to use from JavaScript without the need for a compiler.
-Read more over at [µWebSockets](https://github.com/uNetworking/uWebSockets), the main repository.
+µWebSockets.js is a C++ implementation of the Http/WebSocket protocols for Node.js, easy to use from JavaScript.
+Being written in native code directly targeting the Linux kernel makes it way faster than what any JavaScript implementation can be:

 ![](misc/chart.png)

+Install with `npm install uNetworking/uWebSockets.js#v18.1.0` or any such release.
+No compiler needed.

-### :bulb: In a nutshell
+### :bulb: Familiar face

 Think of it as a complete replacement to both Express.js and Socket.IO.
-It carries both a router and pub/sub support.
+It carries both a router and pub/sub support and you can read more over at [the main repo](https://github.com/uNetworking/uWebSockets).
 Browse the [documentation](https://unetworking.github.io/uWebSockets.js/generated/).
 There are tons of [examples](examples) but here's the gist of it all:

 ```javascript
 /* Non-SSL is simply App() */